Human Behavior Atlas: Benchmarking Unified Psychological and Social Behavior Understanding: Experiments

 \subsection{Transfer Learning to Heldout Datasets}

 Besides multi-task training, we study the transfer capabilities enabled by pretraining on \datal.
 We withhold four datasets during multi-task pretraining of \model\ \textsc{SFT}.
 These held-out datasets fall under two settings: (i) novel datasets for tasks already represented in pretraining -- i.e. MOSEI as a heldout sentiment dataset, with sentiment still represented in the pretraining tasks by CH-SIMSv2, and (ii) a novel dataset introducing a new behavioral task not seen in pretraining.
 The pretrained \model\ \textsc{SFT} is then fine-tuned separately on each held-out dataset under a fixed, minimal epoch budget.
-For comparison, Qwen 2.5-Omni-7B -- which possesses no benefit from pretraining on behavioral datasets, is also fine-tuned on these held-out datasets under the same training conditions.
+For comparison, Qwen 2.5-Omni-7B SFT -- which shares the same architecture as OmniSapiens-7B SFT, differing only in its absence of pretraining on \datal, is also fine-tuned on these held-out datasets under the same training conditions.
+This enables a clean isolation of the effect of training on our benchmark, ensuring that observed improvements can be attributed to the data and tasks within Human Behavior Atlas rather than to architectural changes.